The Archaeological Site of the Lyceum of Aristotle in Athens

 Head of Aristotle.
 Pentelic marble.
 Found near the Southeast Fountain House in the Athenian Agora, in 1894.
 National Archaeological Museum, Athens

-Aristotle is regarded as the first scientist of all time with treatises on physics, biology, zoology, metaphysics, logic, ethics, rhetoric, poetry, theatre, and music among others.
+Aristotle is regarded as the first scientist of all time with treatises on physics, biology, zoology, metaphysics, logic, ethics, rhetoric, poetry, theatre, and music.
 He developed the first complete Western philosophical system.
 He laid the foundations of empirical methodology, he was one of the first to classify and study species of flora and fauna.

 Raphael, School of Athens, 1509-1511, fresco (Stanza della Segnatura, Palazzi Pontifici, Vatican) - Plato and Aristotle right in the middle walking